WriteWrote/VITA-duel/README.md

 The point was to make a working algorithm to challenge actual player.

 # Used algorithms
-I used several very simple algorithms and one a bit more difficult than others, which, as I believe, externalize all advantages from simple ones.
+I wrote several very simple algorithms and one a bit more difficult than others, which, as I believe, externalize all advantages from simple ones.
 First two algorithms are **"Choose max. cards firstly"** (so the attack will be more powerful), and **"Choose min.cards firstly"** (so the most useless cards will be thrown away quickly).
 Another simple algorithm is just **"Choosing card randomly"**.

 But first two algorithms above are too predictive, and random-algorithm does not seems to me promising enough.
 (Also, the win with this algorithm is the matter of luck.)

-**Last algorithm ("Median")** divides all available cards into four baskets: [0-3], [4-6], [7-9], [10-11].
+**Last algorithm ("Median")**, which I used in final version of project, divides all available cards into four baskets: [0-3], [4-6], [7-9], [10-11].
 Then it picks numbers in that order:

      * two random numbers from [4-6]